PDC-support/pdc-intro/PITCHME.md

 * Submit this script using **sbatch**

-* Check the queue using **squeue -u $USER**
+* Check the queue using **squeue -u <your_usernamer>**
    - What's the ID of the job?
    - Is it already running?
-   - Which node was allocated for the job?
+If so, which node was allocated for the job?

-* Try using **scontrol show job <job-id>** to see more info about the job

-* Once the job finishes check the output job.
+* Once the job finishes check the job output.
 Where is it saved?

 ---